rodneyshupe/Cookbook/Recipes/Entrees/Pasta/MushroomAndLeekPastaWithGarlicBruschette.rst

 1. Heat a large frying pan and add a dash of oil.
 Season the mushrooms with salt and pepper and start to saute them, adding the garlic after 2 minutes and the leek a minute later.
-Cook for 6-8 minutes until the leek is soft and the mushrooms are colored on the outside Taste and adjust the seasoning.
+Cook for 6-8 minutes until the leek is soft and the mushrooms are coloured on the outside Taste and adjust the seasoning.
 2. Add the stock and boil for 5 minutes until reduced by half.
 3. Meanwhile, cook the lasagne sheets in a large saucepan of boiling salted